TWENTY SIX MILES ACROSS THE SEA

 FOOD DELIVERY - AKA ROOM SERVICE

 Enjoy island favorites from the comfort of your hotel room!
 Avoid the lines and have Catalina Island Eats deliver straight to you!
-Check out their hours and offerings online.
+Check out their seasonal hours and offerings online.

 HAVE IT DELIVERED!